SAslan8006/MiniETicaret-NetAPICore/README.md

 2. Entity Framework Core is used.
 3. Net Core Web Api project was built as.
 4. We export the services we wrote in this layer as api.
+5. The project will develop with new technologies

 ### :open_file_folder: ** Layers| Related Folders**